Marshall Code 50 Review

-Nice thing about this amp is that there is plenty of power on tap and you don’t have to dime it.
-I find that when it is dimed, it gets a bit flubby in the bass.
+The nice thing about this amp is that there is plenty of power on tap, and you don’t have to crank it.
+I find that when it is cranked, it gets a bit loose in the bass.

 But thanks to the power output, it sounds good in a band setting and has plenty of headroom!

 Our choice of software this time around was Reaper, and to my surprise we got a pretty good guitar sound when recorded direct from the USB.

 To be honest, of all the modelers we review, this is one of the better amps in terms of sound and responsiveness.